kanoria/DriveThruHome/README.md

 Database used: MongoDB using Mongo Mapper

-Deployment: deployed on DigitalOcean server (Ubuntu, Ruby on Rails)
+Running on DigitalOcean server (Ubuntu, Ruby on Rails)